TFEL,

 For a given slip system of normal \(\vec{n}\), the climb tensor is defined as \(\vec{n}\,\otimes\vec{n}\).

-If sliding systems are declared, MFront
+If sliding systems are declared, MFront generates a

 class containing the definition of all normals, slip directions,